evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 so you don't have to write the full path every time.
 There you go - one red button.

-The RedButton is an example object intended to show off many of Evennia's features.
+The RedButton is an example object intended to show off a few of Evennia's features.
 You will find that the `Scripts <Scripts.html>`_ and `Commands <Commands.html>`_ controlling it are scattered in ``examples``-folders all across ``game/gamesrc/``.